ibm-cloud-docs/vpc/hpcr-errors.md

    - Name: INVALID_SYSLOG_INGESTION_CONFIG
    - Message: Validation of the sysLog config for host [{HOSTNAME}] failed.
    - Explanation: The sysLog configuration is invalid.
-   - System Action: Startup continues but logging has not been setup.
+   - System Action: Startup continues but logging is not setup.
    - User Action: Adjust the contract according to the schema.
 - **HPL09000E**:
    - Name: PARSE_CONTRACT